arvindeva/pedal-center/README.md

 # Pedal Center Webshop

 This is the source code for Pedal Center, a mock effect pedal online store.
-The site is built using Shopify's Hydrogen Framework for building custom storefront.
+The site is built using Shopify's Hydrogen.
+Hydrogen is a headless commerce framework.
+It uses Remix as the web framework.
 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen)

 ## [Live Demo - Click Here](https://pedal-center.vercel.app/)